mohammadi-com/GetRemoteJobOffers/README.md

 You'll need to demonstrate traits like adaptability, enthusiasm, a positive attitude, willingness to learn, flexibility, integrity, teamwork, and innovation.

 Think of it this way: if companies are looking for these qualities, it's a sign that they’re essential for success.
 So, it’s a smart move to develop these traits in yourself, regardless of your job search.

+### Interview Postmortem
+This goes for every interview.
+Right after you're done, write down a list of areas where you felt you could've done better.
+Use that list to sharpen your skills before the next interview.

+Wish you all the best in your job search

+Mohammad